timsee/ArduCor/README.md

 This project is based around an arduino library that generates a set of lighting routines for various arduino-based lighting arrays.

 Sample sketches are provided for Rainbowduino, a NeoPixel products, or a standard RGB LED.
 The samples provide an ASCII based serial interface to change the lighting routines, the brightness of the lights, and more.
 A Qt-based GUI is also provided which can control the arduino sketches.
-The GUI has been tested on Windows and Mac OS X and requires Qt 5.1 or later and C++11.
+The GUI has been tested on Windows, Mac OS X, Android, and iOS.
+It requires Qt 5.2 or later and C++11.

 ## <a name="toc"></a>Table of Contents